erikkristoferanderson/ekand.github.io/about.md

 I suspect you're already here, but if not, here's a link to the blog: [https://ekand.github.io](https://ekand.github.io).
 You can also view the repo [here](https://github.com/ekand/ekand.github.io)

-You can contact me in the foollowing places: https://twitter.com/ekand_erik
+You can contact me in the following places: https://twitter.com/ekand_erik
 https://dev.to/erikkristoferanderson
 erik.kristofer.anderson@gmail.com